-Students are responsible for arranging to meet with their advisors prior to being registered for courses each semester so their specific program of study can be reviewed.
+Students are responsible for arranging to meet with their advisors prior to registering for courses each semester.
 Students should see their advisors if they find they are having personal or academic difficulties that could impede their progress toward graduation.
-In addition, the PhD program Director and Office should be informed by the advisor and student of any changes to the student's program of study.
 Appointments can be made directly with the faculty member.

-As the student progresses through required courses he/she may identify cognate courses at the direction of their advisor.
-These cognate courses must complement the student's nursing preparation and projected area of research (refer to list of potential cognates in appendix e).
-After establishing contact and having course experiences with a range of faculty, the student will be ready to select a Dissertation Chairperson who will continue to monitor the student's Plan of Study and direct the student's Dissertation research.
+As the student progresses through required courses, he/she needs to identify cognate courses outside of nursing which will complement the student's nursing preparation and projected area of research (refer to list of potential cognates in the appendix).
+After establishing contact and having course experiences with a range of faculty, the student is usually ready to select a Dissertation Chairperson who will continue to monitor the student's Plan of Study and direct the student's Dissertation research.
 The Dissertation Chairperson may or may not have served as the Academic Advisor.
 It is expected that by the end of the first year in the program, the student will have identified their dissertation chair.
-Once the Dissertation Chair is identified, he/she will then serve as the PhD student's advisor.
+Moving forward the dissertation chair will serve as the student's advisor.